Agenda

 • Substantive areas in focus in global enforcement

-• How companies prioritize disclosure decisions when exposure exists in several jurisdictions simultaneously
+• How companies prioritise disclosure decisions when exposure exists in several jurisdictions simultaneously

 • Efforts of the UK, France, and Switzerland anti-corruption alliance